gwleuverink/bundle/docs/advanced-usage.md

 ## Minification

 All code is minified by default.
 This can make issues harder to debug at times.
 Using sourcemaps should relieve this issue.
-But in case you need it you can disable minification by updating the config file or via an env variable `BUNDLE_MINIFy`.
+But in case you need it you can disable minification by updating the config file or via an env variable `BUNDLE_MINIFY`.

 ## Sourcemaps